munificent/craftinginterpreters/book/calls-and-functions.md

 uninitialized state.
 Practically speaking, it's useful to allow this in order to support recursive local functions.

-To make that work, we mark the function declaration's variable initialized as soon as we compile the name, before we compile the body.
+To make that work, we mark the function declaration's variable "initialized" as soon as we compile the name, before we compile the body.
 That way the name can be referenced inside the body without generating an error.